 Medical Editor: John P. Cunha, DO, FACOEP

 B12 [vitamin b12 (liver-stomach concentrate with intrinsic factor)] is an anti-anemia preparation used to treat anemias that respond to oral hematinics, including pernicious anemia and other megaloblastic anemia and also iron-deficiency anemia.
-This medication is available in generic form.
-Common side effects include diarrhea, constipation, or skin rash.
+B12 is available in generic form.

 Our B12 [vitamin b12 (liver-stomach concentrate with intrinsic factor)] Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.